CfSOtago/GREENGrid/analysis/generation/nzElecGenTrends.md

 ## Half hourly profiles by day of the month

 The following plots show the profiles for each day of the month.
 Unfortunately due to the lack of wind generation in 1998 the colour scheme changes from 1998 to 2017.

+> To be fixed

 Nevertheless the differences between the compositions of each half-hour can be seen.

 ![](nzElecGenTrends_files/figure-html/point profile plots by day of month-1.png)<!-- -->![](nzElecGenTrends_files/figure-html/point profile plots by day of month-2.png)<!-- -->![](nzElecGenTrends_files/figure-html/point profile plots by day of month-3.png)<!-- -->![](nzElecGenTrends_files/figure-html/point profile plots by day of month-4.png)<!-- -->